Dtar380/Minecraft-Dockerfile-CLI/README.md

-# Minecraft Docker CLI
+# MinecraftDockerCLI

-An easy and fast way to set up a Minecraft server or network using Docker containers.
-This repository provides a small command-line interface (CLI) to create scaffold files, build container definitions, and manage the lifecycle of your Minecraft services using Docker Compose.
+## Set up your Minecraft network blazingly fast
+**MinecraftDockerCLI** is a python CLI application to allow minecraft server admins to set up in a fast and easy way a server or a network using docker containers.
+**MinecraftDockerCLI** is orientated towards minecraft server admins that administrate networks, since a single server cannot fully use the advantages of Docker containers.
+Docker containers make minecraft networks easier and cleaner because of how docker containers work and intercomunicate on the same machine.

 ## **Installation**